 If you or someone you love was injured by an airbag explosion or related incident, we invite you to contact the accident attorneys at Wyatt Law Firm for a free review of your case.
 We can inform you of your legal rights and options and potentially represent you in a claim against Takata.

 About Wyatt Law Firm

-Based in San Antonio, Texas, Wyatt Law Firm represents wrongfully injured individuals throughout the state of Texas.
-The firm's founding attorney, Paula Wyatt, has represented many high-stakes personal injury and wrongful death cases involving complex litigation, including her representation of victims from Alaska Airlines Flight 261 crash and the American Airlines Flight 587 crash.
+Based in San Antonio, Wyatt Law Firm represents wrongfully injured individuals throughout Texas and the nation.
+The firm’s founding attorney, Paula Wyatt, has represented many high-stakes personal injury and wrongful death cases involving complex litigation, including her representation of victims from Alaska Airlines Flight 261 crash and the American Airlines Flight 587 crash.

-For a free consultation about a product liaiblity case, contact our firm.
+For a free consultation about a product liability case, contact our firm.